 Safety and security of our residence halls is of the utmost importance, therefore commuter students are only permitted inside the Summer College residence hall when they are signed in as a guest of a Summer College residential student.
-Upon showing appropriate ID and signing in with a residential host, guests are permitted to hang out with their host and other Summer College peers on the main floor common area lounges of the residence hall.
+Upon showing appropriate ID and signing in with a residential host, guests are permitted to hang out with their host and other Summer College peers on the main floor common area lounges of the residence hall until 9pm.

 Social Activities & Events

 Commuter students are welcome to attend events hosted on campus outside of the residence hall, such as Summer Movies (more information coming in the spring regarding the 2018 movies) and Twilight Tours.
 If visiting the residence hall as a guest of a residential Summer College student, commuter students are also encouraged to attend residence hall events in the main lounge areas.